Nick Bax: Human Studio (2007–present)

 In 2007 Bax founded Human, a multi-disciplinary design studio.

 Human have worked with various music artists including Dubfire, Richie Hawtin, Deep Dish, Application, Supergrass and The Black Dog (band).

 The team have completed commercial design projects for organisations such as MTV, Roewe (China), Swatch, Kilgour, TIGI, University of Sheffield, Seaborn (USA), Channel 4 and Urban Splash.

 Human have produced artwork for numerous music labels including SCI+TEC, CPU Records, BMG, Shabby Doll Records, mau5trap, Virgin EMI, Deep Dish Records, Dust Science, Soma, Computer Club, Parlophone, Warner Music and K7 Music (Germany).

-Work by Human has featured in various publications and websites around the world including Design Week, Eye Magazine, and The Guardian.
-The team have exhibited work extensively in galleries and venues in Europe, Japan, Brazil and the United States.
+Work by Human Studio has featured in various international publications including Eye Magazine, Design Week and The Guardian.
+The team have exhibited work extensively at galleries and events across Europe, Brazil, China, Japan, Canada and the United States.

 Human created visuals for 'Sounds of the Cosmos' which was performed at The Octagon Centre (Sept 2014), The Crucible Theatre (June 2015) and Latitude Festival 2015.

 The exhibition 'SHEFFIELD>>>TOKYO + <3' took place at the Calm&Punk Gallery, Tokyo, Japan, in October 2015.
 The show featured a combination of 3D printing and animation created by the Human team.

 In 2016 Bax was one of 50+ artists commissioned to create an elephant for the Herd of Sheffield citywide art event.
 His design 'LIZZIETRON 2.2' was displayed outside the University of Sheffield Diamond building (Faculty of Engineering) from July–September and the Meadowhall Centre, 14–16 October 2016.
 The piece was auctioned at the Crucible Theatre on 20 October 2016, raising £5,900 for Sheffield Children's Hospital.

 'The Art of SCI+TEC', an exhibition of Human's designs for the SCI+TEC music label was shown in Barcelona during June 2017 (BudLab), 2012 (Blow Gallery) and 2011 (Corretger5 Gallery).

 In September 2020, Bax exhibited an immersive experience 'Schema' at the Millennium Gallery, Sheffield.

 From 2021-23 Bax was an XR Stories research fellow at the University of York.

 Bax directed a VR experience based on his short story ‘The Neon Pack’ which was exhibited at BEYOND (Cardiff City Hall), October 2022, the Immersive Futures Lab at SXSW (Austin, Texas), March 2023 and Sonar+D (Barcelona), June 2023.

+In 2025, Bax was Creative Director and Producer for ‘Coded Black’, an artwork in the form of a video game.
+The interactive experience was officially selected for numerous international festivals including IDFA (Amsterdam), CPH:DOX (Copenhagen), Aesthetica (York), FIVARS (Toronto), WSXA (Paris), Animaze (Montreal), Harlem IFF, Planet (Barcelona) and Kiez (Berlin).
+It received a Special Mention from the IDFA DocLab awards jury for Digital Storytelling.